randomize/dotfiles/README.md

-dotfiles
+Arch Linux dotfiles
 ========

-Arch Linux work PC setup files

 # Contents #

- * Zsh setup
+ * Zsh (uses zsh-syntax-highlighting, zbell, autojump, ls++)
- * Vim with Vindle
+ * Vim (with Vundle as package manager)
- * Bash fallback setup
+ * Tmux (with powerline)
- * Awesome dotfiles
+ * Awesome WM dotfiles
- * Git helper scripts
+ * Git and some helper scripts
- * Tmux setup
- * Misc minor soft(screen, pentadactyl, i3, mpd, mplayer, mpv etc)
+ * Misc minor soft (pentadactyl, ranger, mpd, mplayer, mpv, rtorrent etc)
+ * See nfo/paks.txt for full packages list with comments and nfo/setup.txt for tweaking

-## TODO ##
+# TODO #

-Create a custom directory structure and installer script to place files
+* Move repo out of home, use symlinks and some setup script.
+* Test dotfiles on OSX (zsh, tmux, vim), make universal setup.

+# Disclaimer #

+Settings presented hare are very specific to my hardware, taste, habits etc.
+Some of them may turn out to be suboptimal or just wrong.
+Use them carefully and thoughtfully, avoid yanking-pasting and you'll find some useful tricks for your own setup.